dnasko/FantasyFootball/README.md

 2016 Season
 ===========
 The second year of the Dick G. Yuengling league featured a return to the (far better) one-week championship game format.
 Also, for the first time, we retained the same league with all of the same owners.
+ALSO, this marks the second year in a row that the QB combo of Russell Wilson and Captain Kirk Cousins guided a team through the championship.
+Incredible.

 Champion - SportsScience (Steve)
 --------------------------------